Azure/azure-sdk-for-java/sdk/communication/azure-communication-phonenumbers/README.md

 ### Searching and Purchasing and Releasing numbers

 Phone numbers can be searched through the search creation API by providing an area code, quantity of phone numbers, application type, phone number type, and capabilities.
 The provided quantity of phone numbers will be reserved for ten minutes and can be purchased within this time.
 If the search is not purchased, the phone numbers will become available to others after ten minutes.
-If the search is purchased, then the phone numbers are acquired for the Azure resources.
+If the search is purchased, then the phone numbers are purchased for the Azure resources.

 Phone numbers can also be released using the release API.

 ## Examples

-### Get Phone Number
+### Get Purchased Phone Number
-Gets the specified acquired phone number.
+Gets the specified purchased phone number.

 <!-- embedme ./src/samples/java/com/azure/communication/phonenumbers/ReadmeSamples.java#L75-L77 -->
 ```java